pranjal698/pranjal698/README.md

 - 👋 Hi, I’m @pranjal698
-- 👀 I’m interested in develpoingsomething new.
+- 👀 I’m interested in Exploring.
-- 🌱 I’m currently learning python, nft.
+- 🌱 I’m currently learning Python.
-- 💞️ I’m looking to collaborate on open source.
+- 💞️ I’m looking to collaborate on Open Source.
-- 📫 How to reach me @pranjal698.
+- 📫 How to reach me #1 Instagram : @pranjal698.

 <!---
 pranjal698/pranjal698 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.